Originally published January 2023

 Retailers may have a harder time combatting cargo theft, which often happens when cargo is at rest while in transit.
 About 47% of respondents in the Retail Security Survey said they’d experienced cargo theft when shipments were moving from distribution centers to stores.

 So there’s that.
 And though having inventory stolen is bad, having customers’ personal and financial information stolen may be worse.
 Cybersecurity is a real and growing issue, and about 24% of cyberattacks in 2020 targeted retailers — more than any other industry.

 As if inflation and security crises aren’t enough, retailers also have to deal with product taxability changes.

 Taxability changes happen

 Tools and technology can help retailers manage taxability changes, which are abundant.
-In 2021, there were more than 131,000 updates to U.S. sales tax holiday rules, which were in addition to the more than 123,000 sales tax rate and taxability changes that occurred in the U.S. and Canada that year.
+In 2022, there were 122,974 updates to U.S. sales tax holiday rules, which were in addition to the 102,369 sales tax rate and taxability changes that occurred in the U.S. and Canada that year.

-Product taxability changes in 2023 include a new exemption for diapers and feminine hygiene products in Colorado, a reduced rate for food and personal hygiene items in Virginia, and a decrease in the tax on food and food ingredients in Kansas.
+Product taxability changes in 2023 include a new exemption for diapers and feminine hygiene products in Colorado (and perhaps also Arizona), a reduced rate for food and personal hygiene items in Virginia, and a decrease in the tax on food and food ingredients in Kansas.
+South Dakota may exempt groceries.
 And these are just the tip of the proverbial iceberg.
-You can find more on taxability changes in the sales tax section.

 According to a 2022 survey, small retailers spend about 42.2 hours per month on tax rates and calculations.
 Retail employees face numerous challenges finding and responding to product taxability changes manually.
 It’s far more practical to get tax answers from Avalara Tax Research.
 Automating sales tax collection and remittance can also help.